Linkkijkl/linkki-web/readme.md

 ### `hugo server` fails after git pull:

-Try running `yarn`, and make sure you have the extended edition of Hugo installed.
+Try running `yarn`, and make sure you have the extended edition version 0.164.0 of Hugo installed.

 ### Do I benefit from contributing?